sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 * "Luci Johnson and Pat Nugent wedding-color.
 Hearst color cans, HCCc48 and HCCc48A, 230846," [UCLA Library](https://cinema.library.ucla.edu/vwebv/holdingsInfo?searchId=32&recCount=50&recPointer=3&bibId=78914)

-## The Rite of Marriage
+## Highlights of the ceremonies

+It is difficult to label any particular detail as unusual, as "royal" weddings like this are by their nature exceptional.
+However, approaching this from the perspective of liturgical history, there are numerous interesting details we can distill from the clippings (all provided below).

+* As nearly as I can tell, based on the readings mentioned, the couple used the nuptial votive Mass, the _Missa pro sponso et sponsa_.

-Before the Second Vatican Council, the two ceremonies - the Rite of Marriage and the wedding Mass - were distinct.
+* Before the Second Vatican Council, the two ceremonies - the Rite of Marriage and the wedding Mass - were distinct.
 The marriage was followed by the Mass.
 One of the changes brought about by the Council was that the marriage was moved to the middle of Mass, directly after the homily.
 The Johnson-Nugent wedding was one of the first high-profile weddings to show this new order of events.

-The marriage itself was witnessed by Monsignor John A. Kuzinskas of Chicago, Illinois, family friend of the Nugents.

-## The wedding Mass

-As nearly as I can tell, based on the readings mentioned, the couple used the nuptial votive Mass, the _Missa pro sponso et sponsa_.

-It is difficult to label any particular detail as "unusual," as 'royal' weddings like this are by their nature exceptions to 'normal' weddings.
-However, approaching this from the perspective of liturgical history, there are numerous interesting details we can distill from the clippings (all provided below).

 * The Mass was concelebrated by 3 priests, with about 10 more in the sanctuary.
 The concelebrants were Archbishop Patrick A. O'Boyle of Washington, Father Kuzinskas, and Father William J. Kaifer, S.J.

 * The pictures in LIFE Magazine (below) show the priests facing the people.

+* Father Kuzinskas - not the main celebrant of the Mass - read the traditional wedding exhortation and witnessed the marriage.

 * The prayers at the foot of the altar were chanted by the choir.
 (It is possible that this was a journalistic error, as I have never heard of this practice and know of no chant tone for this part of the Mass.
 I wonder if they confused it for the Introit.)